Q: How do I do an import from (another project management tool) to Clubhouse?

 Q: How do multiple teams with different workflows work in Clubhouse?

 A: Clubhouse was designed to get numerous teams (known as Projects in Clubhouse) on the same page and on one board.
 However over time, we've heard that sometimes the workflow of one team is drastically different than another.
-Therefore, we plan to roll out a feature to support multiple teams with different workflows that need to live on separate boards but still wish to maintain visibility and nurture collaboration across the entire organization.
+Therefore, we've rolled out a feature called Teams, which supports multiple teams with different workflows that need to live on separate boards but still wish to maintain visibility and nurture collaboration across the entire organization.
+Get started with Teams here!

-In the meantime, if you have Projects with somewhat similar workflows, they can create workspaces that simply hide unnecessary columns.
+If you have Projects with somewhat similar workflows, you can also continue to create workspaces that simply hide unnecessary columns.
 More on Workspaces here.
-Many organizations that use Clubhouse work this way.

 Q: Do you plan to offer BitBucket or GitLab integration?